 You will share this file with everyone — including the CI tool — by committing it to your version control system.
 Delete the original .txt file and commit your encrypted txt.enc file to your code repository.

 The second use of your new password would be to allow your CI tool to decrypt the SFDX URL file.
 Your tool should allow you to set environment variables for your project, and it will probably provide an “encrypted” or “secure” option for each variable.
-This is a one way save option for your sensitive information.
+This is a one-way save option for your sensitive information.
 When you use this option, you enter your password once during setup and save it to your tool.
-After that point, no one else (including yourself) will be able to see what you had entered.
-You would have to reset the whole thing in order to edit it.
+After that point, no one else (including yourself) will be able to see what you entered.
+You would have to reset the whole thing to edit it.